 1st Rifle Season no hunting.

-Bull Elk or Buck Mule Deer 2nd Rifle 5 days $2195/person
+Bull Elk or Buck Mule Deer 2nd Rifle first 4 or last 5 days $2195/person

 Bull Elk or Buck Mule Deer 4th Rifle 5 days $2995/person